matrix-org/matrix.org/content/blog/2015/03/2015-03-09-synapse-0-8-0-android-0-2-2-sdk-app-ios-0-3-1-sdk-app-javascript-sdk-0-0-1-released-oh-my.md

 </pre>

-Meanwhile, release notes for all &amp; sundry lie below.
+Meanwhile, release notes for all & sundry lie below.

 <pre>